ninabreznik/play-workshop-chainsafe-blockchainbootcamp-smart-contracts/src/info/main.md

 ## Ethereum overview

-The workshop that is in front of you, focused on Ethereum.
+This is a workshop about Smart contracts.
 If you have any questions, feel free to join the chat where myself, other mentors or learners will be happy to help you out!

 ---